tejaschauhan373/DSA/Interview Preparation/technical_interview.md

 2. What is design pattern?

-3. All the question either from resume or form screening round summary
+3. All the question either from resume or from screening round summary

 4. What is microservice architecture?